-Your borrowing power for a Dutch mortgage in 2022
+Your borrowing power for a mortgage in the Netherlands in 2025

-The first thing you probably ask yourself when you decide to take out a Dutch mortgage is this: ok, so what can I afford to buy?
-In other words, you’re asking what your borrowing power is.
+The first thing you probably ask yourself when you decide to take out a Dutch mortgage is this: “Okay, so what can I afford to buy?”
+In other words, you want to know about your borrowing power.

-In the Netherlands, there are several things that will determine your borrowing power — and many of these are specific to when exactly you decide to take out a mortgage.
+In the Netherlands, there are several factors that will determine how much money a bank will lend you — and many of these are specific to when exactly you decide to take out a mortgage.

 It’s a big question, so we decided to turn to the experts for an answer.
 We spoke with Henk Jansen from Expat Mortgages to get the best advice possible — dig in!